“We honor them by living, learning, loving, remembering their sacrifice, and by creating a better future together.”

 The Veterans Archway will be a permanent fixture on campus to welcome veterans seeking an education.

-"This space is a tangible gift that we can give to student veterans to say that they are appreciated and acknowledge their transition from active duty to student life, it is something permanent that we feel our student veterans have earned." – Ben Wiselogle ’12, Co-Chair, UW Bothell Veterans Archway Committee.
+"This memorial is a tangible gift that we can give to student veterans to say that they are appreciated and acknowledge their transition from active duty to student life, it is something permanent that we feel our student veterans have earned." – Ben Wiselogle ’12, Co-Chair, UW Bothell Veterans Archway Committee.